 Mr. Samad is a co-founder of Octaviant Financial and currently serves as the firm’s President & Chief Executive Officer.

-Mr. Samad has worked extensively on business transactions for life sciences and medical device companies, focused on structuring private and public equity financings and M&A transactions.
-During his tenure in banking, Mr. Samad advised immunotherapy, infectious disease, biodefense, gene and cell therapy, and regenerative medicine companies.
+During his tenure as an investment banker, Mr. Samad worked extensively on business transactions for life sciences and medical device companies, focused on structuring private and public equity financings and M&A transactions.
+Mr. Samad has advised immunotherapy, infectious disease, biodefense, gene and cell therapy, and regenerative medicine companies.

 Prior to his role in banking, Mr. Samad worked in the biotechnology field, and served as the Vice President of Business Development for StormBio, Inc., a company focused on pandemic influenza.
 Mr. Samad attended Rutgers College, and is the author of numerous publications on the subject of funding for biotechnology research in the United States.

-Mr. Samad is a Fellow at the Thought Leadership Foundation, where he focuses his time on healthcare issues, and supports the development of economic empowerment initiatives for people with disabilities.
+Mr. Samad focuses time working with non-profits on healthcare issues and supports the development of economic empowerment initiatives for people with disabilities.

-Mr. Nolan is a co-founder of Octaviant Financial and currently serves as the firm’s Chief Investment & Science Officer.
+Mr. Nolan is a co-founder of Octaviant Financial and currently serves as the firm’s Chief Science Officer.

 Before his charge with Octaviant, he was a Managing Director and Portfolio Manager of the WBB Life Sciences Long/Short portfolio—a fund dedicated to investing in early-stage life science companies—at WBB Asset Management, a division of WBB Securities, LLC.